-Research and development expenses increased by \$1.7 million, from \$10.3 million for the three months ended September 30, 2019 to \$12.0 million for the three months ended September 30, 2020.
-This increase was primarily due to a \$1.0 million increase in cost related to our non-clinical and clinical studies due to expansion of ongoing clinical trials and initiation of non-clinical study.
-In addition, there were a \$0.6 million increase in professional services cost due to increased operating activity.
+Research and development expenses increased by \$16.1 million, from \$5.0 million for the three months ended December 31, 2019 to \$21.1 million for the three months ended December 31, 2020.
+This increase was primarily due to an \$8.9 million increase in contract manufacturing costs, \$1.4 million and \$0.9 million increases in costs related to clinical studies and clinical research, respectively, due to expansion of clinical trials.
+Other increases include higher personnel-related expenses (including stock-based compensation expense) of \$4.4 million due to higher headcount to support our clinical operations and \$1.2 million in professional services cost due to increased operating activity.
+These were partially offset by a decrease of \$0.7 million in non-clinical and other activities related to the trials.